SovereignCloudStack/cluster-stacks/README.md

-# Cluster Stacks Repository
+# Cluster Stacks
-> :warning: This project is in the development stage.
-DO NOT USE IN PRODUCTION! :warning:

-:wave: Welcome to the cluster-stacks repository!
-This repository provides a comprehensive framework and reference implementations for defining and managing cluster stacks in Kubernetes.
+Cluster Stacks is a comprehensive framework and reference implementations for defining and managing cluster stacks in Kubernetes.
 It is designed to cater to multiple providers and supports a broad range of Kubernetes versions, offering a standardized approach to managing and configuring Kubernetes clusters.

 The cluster-stacks repository transcends the simple gathering of definitions and configurations, aiming to provide a platform that enables declarative management of Kubernetes clusters, reduces operational effort, and ensures consistency and reliability across various cluster environments